 There are some elementary procedures we can master to help strengthen our cybersecurity.
 Passwords are the first place to start.
 If a hacker obtains your password, then they can access everything with no trouble at all.
 Make sure that you change your passwords frequently.
 Don’t use anything that could be obvious, such as a word or a date that has meaning.
 Always combine letters, numbers, and special characters.
 Also, beware of password hints on your computers.
-If you do use them, make sure that they are quite absurd so no one else can guess what they mean.
+If you use them, make sure they are pretty absurd so no one else can guess what they mean.

 The password to your cloud is also critical.
 There have been many cloud accounts hacked over the last few years.
 This has resulted in leaked personal images and stolen client information.
-So if someone does access your cloud account, it could have horrendous consequences, including legal action against you.
+So, if someone does access your cloud account, it could have horrendous consequences, including legal action against you.

 Turn On Time Outs

 If you often work in public spaces, set a timeout on all screens.
 It can be annoying to keep logging in to your work if you are distracted during the day, but criminals are incredibly quick at getting the information they need when you aren’t looking.
 So, a little bit of frustration for you in your daily life could save you from a lot of stress in the future.